SRI-CSL/randoop-gradle-plugin/README.md

 }
 ```

-You can find an example of this configuration below:
+You can find a complete example of this configuration below:

 ```groovy
 plugins {